Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/introduction.rst

 Introduction
 ************

-Modifiers are automatic operations that affect an object in a non-destructive way.
+Modifiers are automatic operations that affect an object's geometry in a non-destructive way.
 With modifiers, you can perform many effects automatically that would otherwise be too tedious to do manually (such as subdivision surfaces) and without affecting the base geometry of your object.

 They work by changing how an object is displayed and rendered, but not the geometry which you can edit directly.